25 years ago, HVAC marketing largely consisted of advertising in the Yellow Pages and sending postcards in the mail.

 How Sure Are We About the Accuracy of the Name, Address, Phone Number of the Possible Results?

-The last thing that Google wants is to give a website to a business that closed down two years ago.
+The last thing that Google wants is to give a website to a HVAC company that closed down two years ago.
 This is why it is constantly checking to verify the name, address, and phone number (often referred to as NAP by SEOs).

 Google crawls sites such as Yelp, your local chamber of commerce, and industry-relevant directories.
 Step one to doing local SEO is to know what relevant directories your company should be listed on.
 At the same time, this does not mean that you should list your company on 150 different directories.

 Going overboard with directory links was a tactic that SEOs used years ago to manipulate the search engine results and Google caught wind of it.
 Doing this today could very well land a penalty for your website.

 Does Each Company Have Positive or Negative Online Reviews?